.

 Step 9: Manage the Emotional Side of Change

-Leadership should acknowledge this reality while framing the transition as an opportunity:
+Leadership should acknowledge this reality while helping personnel see what the change makes possible.

-• To introduce voice dictation, automation, and intuitive interfaces.
+• Voice dictation, automation, and more intuitive interfaces.

-• To empower staff with better tools that make their work easier and more rewarding.
+• Better tools that make daily work easier and more rewarding.

 By focusing on user benefits, labs can turn apprehension into momentum.